 Theatre Productions - Major productions for public performance are presented annually by the department of theatre.
 These productions are usually faculty-directed, though opportunity is provided for advanced students to gain directing experience.

 Participation is open to all members of the college community.
-The 2002-03 productions were Everyman, Carousel, The Laramie Project and The Birds.
+The 2003-04 productions were Iphigenia and Other Daughters, King Lear, Waiting for Godot and The Cherry Orchard.